Nil-Store/nil-store/metaspec-v2.md

 The economic model is enforced cryptographically through the PoS² consensus mechanism on the L1 DA Chain.

-### 6.0a  Proof Mode (governance dial)
+### 6.0a  Proof Mode (governance dial) — DEFAULT: plaintext

-The network supports two normative proof modes:
+The network supports two normative proof modes (plaintext is the default and MUST be used on mainnet unless the DAO votes otherwise):
+• mode = "plaintext" (default): PoUD (this section) is primary and REQUIRED; PoS²‑L is DISABLED except for emergency scaffolding.

-- mode = "scaffold": PoS²‑L (Core § 4) over a sealed scaffold (Core § 3.6–§ 3.7), plus PoDE challenges over DU plaintext (this section).
+• mode = "scaffold": PoS²‑L (Core § 4) over a sealed scaffold (Core § 3.6–§ 3.7), plus PoDE over DU plaintext.
-- mode = "plaintext": PoUD (this section) is primary; PoS²‑L is disabled.

-The DAO MAY switch modes per epoch and MUST announce the mode in‑protocol; switching to "plaintext" requires that the DA L1 exposes KZG precompiles (§ 2.2).
+Chains MUST announce the active mode in‑protocol each epoch.
+Switching from plaintext to scaffold requires a supermajority vote and an activation delay.
+Plaintext mode MUST NOT be active unless the DA L1 exposes KZG precompiles (§ 2.2).

 ### 6.0b  PoUD (Proof of Useful Data) – Plaintext Mode (normative)

 For each epoch and each assigned DU sliver interval:

-1) Content correctness: The SP MUST provide one or more KZG openings at verifier‑chosen 1 KiB symbol indices proving membership in the DU commitment `C_root` recorded at deal creation.
+1) Content correctness: The SP MUST provide one or more **KZG multi‑open** proofs at verifier‑chosen 1 KiB symbol indices proving membership in the DU commitment `C_root` recorded at deal creation.
+When multiple indices are scheduled for the same DU in the epoch, SPs SHOULD batch using multi‑open to minimize calldata.

 2) Timed derivation (PoDE): Let `W = 8 MiB` (governance‑tunable).
 The SP MUST compute `deriv = Derive(clear_bytes[interval], beacon_salt, row_id)` within the proof window; `deriv` is fixed by the micro‑seal profile (Core § 3.3.1) restricted to the bytes of the interval (no cross‑window state).
 The proof includes `H(deriv)` and the clear bytes needed for recomputation.

 3) Concurrency & volume: The prover MUST satisfy at least `R` parallel PoDE sub‑challenges per proof window, each targeting a distinct DU interval (default `R ≥ 16`; DAO‑tunable).
-The aggregate verified bytes per window MUST be ≥ `B_min` (default `B_min ≥ 128 MiB`).
+The aggregate verified bytes per window MUST be ≥ `B_min` (default `B_min ≥ 128 MiB`, DAO‑tunable).
+B_min counts only bytes that are both (a) KZG‑opened and (b) successfully derived under PoDE.

+### 6.0c  PDP‑PLUS Coverage SLO (normative)
+Define CoverageTargetDays (default 45).
+The governance scheduler MUST choose per‑epoch index sets so that for every active DU:
+  • the expected fraction of uncovered bytes after CoverageTargetDays is ≤ 2^-18; and
+  • the scheduler is commit‑then‑sample: indices for epoch t are pseudorandomly derived from the epoch beacon and a DU‑local salt and are not known to SPs before the BW_commit deadline of epoch t−1.
+Chains MUST publish (and auditors MUST reproduce) the per‑epoch index‑set transcript.
+Failure to meet the SLO MUST trigger an automatic increase of B_min (×1.25 per epoch, capped by the Verification Load Cap) until the SLO is restored.

 4) Deadline: The derivations MUST complete before `Δ_submit` (§ 7.3).
 RTT‑Oracle transcripts (§ 4.2) are included when a remote verifier is used.